Insight: Les Menuires

 Here the piste divides, offering another Red-graded alternative (Crêtes, which feeds onto the Lac Noir Black) but we continue onwards to join the network of Blues spreading out from the lifts lower down.
 Ahead of us we can see the whole of the upper valley, revealing for the first time Les Menuires’ surprisingly sheltered location.
 By now the gradient has eased slightly, and our final drop back to our starting-point is a gentle cruise.

-Now we head over to the Roc des Trois-Marches gondola to see how conditions are shapng up on the opposite side of the valley.
-On the ride up it's looking promising, so at the top station we ski over to join the Mont de la Chambre chairlift for a haul up to 2850m.
+Now we head over to the Roc des Trois-Marches gondola to see how conditions are shaping up on the opposite side of the valley.
+On the ride up it’s looking promising, so at the top station we ski over to join the Mont de la Chambre chairlift for a haul up to 2850m.
 From here we could drop straight over into neighbouring Méribel, but having done that last season we decide instead to get better acquainted with Les Menuires’s own terrain.
 There are any number of routes back down to the village, most of them Red- or Blue-graded, and if you were staying for a week or so you could do worse than spending a morning skiing right here without ever quite repeating yourself.
 Sadly, we don’t have that luxury, so we work our way slowly and deliberately over towards the Bruyères area, above which we stop for lunch at the Chalet Hotel Kaya.
 It turns out to be an inspired choice, with a satisfyingly varied menu and a large sundeck overlooking the pistes.

 We emerge from our meal feeling far too relaxed to power up the energy levels for awhile, so we’re more than happy to join the other skiers taking it easy on the gentler terrain on this side of the ski area.
 But not everyone feels the same, judging by the steady flow of freestylers keen to develop their tricks over in the snowpark.
-You can’t help but be impressed by the confidence and flair (not to mention the energy reserves) of the new generation of skiers and boarders who are changing the outside world's perception of on-mountain activities, but our self-preservation instincts override any temptation we might secretly harbour about joining them.
+You can’t help but be impressed by the confidence and flair of the new generation of skiers and boarders who are changing the outside world’s perception of on-mountain activities, but our self-preservation instincts override any temptation we might secretly harbour about joining them.

 In any case, we’re elated enough by the sheer magic of skiing our last runs of the day, as the sun slips below the nearby peaks and hints at the kind of sunset which counteracts the sudden chill of evening.